AshGrowem/CampKeys/roadmap.md

 ## Sleep, log out, and shut down shortcuts

-> :question: Could use help on this one!
+> :question: Could use help on these!
 Potential solutions: https://autohotkey.com/board/topic/94147-catching-keyboards-power-button-intercept-shutdown/

 - [ ] **Power button**: Press to turn on your Mac or wake it from sleep.
 Press and hold for 1.5 seconds to put your Mac to sleep.\_ Continue holding to force your Mac to turn off.
 - [ ] **Option-Command-Power button**\* or **Option-Command-Media Eject**: Put your Mac to sleep.